DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 3. Share your experience, learn from peers, and find inspiration by joining the DORA community: https://dora.community.

-4. The DORA research is an example of the power of a global community united by a common goal.
+4. The DORA study is an example of the strength of a global community united by a common goal.

 5. We are grateful to the thousands of researchers, experts, practitioners, leaders, and change agents who generously share their knowledge and experience.